mitmath/18335/README.md

 ** Further Reading:** L. N. Trefethen, Lecture 23.
 See the MATLAB docs for [Cholesky](https://www.mathworks.com/help/matlab/ref/chol.html) and, e.g., [approximate minimal degree (AMD)](https://www.mathworks.com/help/matlab/ref/amd.html) reordering to reduce fill-in.

+### Lecture 8 (March 7)

+Three ways to compute least-squares solutions to overdetermined linear systems
+* The normal equations
+* The singular value decomposition
+* The QR decomposition

+All three formulations lead to the pseudoinverse of A and are mathematically equivalent, but not numerically equivalent.
+The SVD approach leverages orthogonal projections to simplify the pseudoinverse and avoid squaring the condition number of the resulting n x n diagonal system for the least-squares solution.
+While the SVD diagonalizes A by rotating/reflecting inputs and outputs, the QR decomposition triangularizes A by rotating/reflecting outputs.
+The result is an orthogonal basis for the column space of A and a triangular n x n system to solve for the least-squares solution.

+**Further Reading:** L. N. Trefethen, Lectures 11, 18, and 19.